Histamine and Mast Cell Action and Fighting Hay Fever

 Decongestants help to relieve a stuffy nose.
 Once again, both over-the-counter and prescription versions are available.
 Prescription corticosteroid nose sprays reduce inflammation in the nose and cromolyn sodium prevents the release of histamine.

 It's often most effective to start taking hay fever medications before the allergy season starts instead of waiting until the first symptoms occur.
-This shouldn't be done without a doctor's advice.
+This shouldn't be done without a doctor's advice, however.
 Medications can be very helpful but should never be taken unnecessarily.

 Preventing or Reducing Hay Fever Symptoms